IES POSTDOCTORAL OPPORTUNITIES AT ALRC

 About the Fellowship

-Our postdoctoral fellowship program will develop a new generation of researchers who will conduct and communicate high-quality scientific research in areas that are important to policymakers, practitioners and other researchers.
-The focus of the fellowship will include the following five areas, as they pertain to adults 16-years and older:
+Our postdoctoral fellowship program develops a new generation of researchers who will conduct and communicate high-quality scientific research in areas that are important to policymakers, practitioners and other researchers.
+The focus of the fellowship includes the following five areas, as they pertain to adults 16-years and older:

 - Assessment